Research

 Presented at: Midwest Economic Association 2024, 20th Annual Finance Conference Washington University in St. Louis (PhD poster session)

 Abstract: This paper sheds novel light on how government spending shocks affect firm investment.
-Using the narrative military spending news shock to identify exogenous variation in government spending a la Ramey 2011, we find that increases in government spending cause the capital expenditures of publicly-listed firms to increase by up to one percentage point on average.
-The investment response of the average firm is not driven by the set of firms plausibly directly affected by the government spending news.
+Using the narrative military spending news shock to identify exogenous variation in government spending (Ramey, 2011b; Ramey and Zubairy, 2018), we find that increases in government spending cause capital expenditures of publicly-listed firms to increase by up to one percentage point on average.
+The investment response of the average firm is not driven by the set of firms directly affected by the government spending news.
 Instead, we show empirically that government spending leads to a persistent decline in long-term real interest rates.
 Firms respond to falling costs of capital by issuing more debt and increasing corporate investment.

 Abstract: This paper explores how the distribution of default risk impacts the transmission of monetary policy to aggregate investment.
 In contractions, the distribution of firm default risk shifts, as firms become more likely to default on their debt obligations.
 I show both empirically and in a model that this shift in the distribution creates a state dependence in the transmission of monetary policy to aggregate investment: aggregate investment is less responsive to changes in interest rates in contractions.
 In both the data and my model, firms that are at high risk of default are responsible for driving this state dependent transmission because a decrease in interest rates does not pass through to the interest rates they face on issuing new debt.
 Thus, high default risk firms can't afford to issue new debt to finance additional investment at favorable enough interest rates.
 Quantitatively, I estimate that the decreased transmission of monetary policy to aggregate investment is large due to the fact that more firms become risky in contractions.
 In contractions, aggregate investment is between 1 - 2 percent less responsive to a 25 bps expansionary monetary policy shock.